-The gym may be closed but you can still get a great workout at home.
-No exercise equipment in your home?
+No gym?
 No problem!
 There are plenty of easy, equipment-free exercises that you can do right in your own living room.
 Spring has arrived and now is the perfect opportunity to work on your physical fitness and health.
 Not only will it get your body summer-ready but it can also boost your immune system and relieve stress, two things we all need right now.

 Have you heard the theory that an intense exercise regimen can actually suppress immune system function?
 Some speculate that the body is working so hard during exercise, you’re more vulnerable to infection in the hours and days post workout.
 However, according to ScienceDaily, new research says the theory is exactly that: a theory.

 The research, published in Exercise Immunology Review, discovered that exercise helps the immune system find and destroy pathogens in the short term.
 In the long term, it slows down the immune system’s aging process, making it more effective against fighting disease.
 “The article concludes that infections are more likely to be linked to inadequate diet, psychological stress, insufficient sleep, travel and importantly, pathogen exposure at social gathering events like marathons — rather than the act of exercising itself,” says ScienceDaily.

 Psychological stress, including depression, anxiety and anger, can also be improved with regular exercise, says a 2020 study, published in Health Psychology.
 Sedentary behavior and isolation can fuel mental distress but aerobic exercise significantly decreased stress levels across the board for the 20 to 45-year-old men and women in just three months.
 “Aerobic exercise training has significant psychological effects even in sedentary yet euthymic adults, adding experimental data on the known benefits of exercise in this population,” researchers explain.